A mortgage guide for first-time buyers in Dubai

 Types of loan options for first-time buyers

-- Conventional home loans - Are the most common type of mortgage.
+Conventional home loans are the most common type of mortgage.
 These loans are typically offered at fixed or variable interest rates and require a down payment, usually around 20% of the property's value if you only have one mortgage.
 If it is your second mortgage (regardless of being a first-time buyer) then the downpayment is 40%.
 If the loan is over AED 5,000,000 then it's a 30% down payment.
 It is also worth noting that most banks will finance Dubai Land Department (DLD) and broker fees too (the additional 6%) and its relative to the loan amount (they will finance 60-80% of fees depending).

-- Islamic home loans (Murabaha and Ijara) - Are structured to comply with Sharia law, which prohibits charging interest.
+Islamic home loans (Murabaha and Ijara) are structured to comply with Sharia law, which prohibits charging interest.
 Instead, these loans operate on profit-sharing or lease-to-own principles.

 - Murabaha: The bank buys the property and sells it to the buyer at a profit.
 The buyer repays the bank in fixed installments.